AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 After researched machine learning and implemented libraries, I refer to use TensorFlow with Python programming language and Java/Android for my mobile app.
 Nowaday, I suppose that TensorFlow is one of the best frameworks for Machine Learning and also Deep Learning.
 Moreover, TensorFlow had large developer community which ready to help when I go to problems.</br>
 Project has 3 parts:</br>

-* Food Recognition: It is a model to recognize food in a photo in summary.
+* **Food Recognition**: It is a model to recognize food in a photo in summary.
 In my case, it returns result like Bun, Pho, Com, Banh-mi etc. I have downloaded above 600 photo per food on Google Image.
 After that, I have deleted unneccesary images and just keep correct images.
 I used these images to train the model.

 ![FoodRecognitionFlow](https://github.com/AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/blob/master/img/FoodRecognitionFlow.jpeg)

-* Ingredient Detection: According to result which I have after applied Food Recognition model I use ingredient Detection model to detect ingredient in food one by one, so that I can calculate its nutrition, predict its taste.
+* **Ingredient Detection**: According to result which I have after applied Food Recognition model I use ingredient Detection model to detect ingredient in food one by one, so that I can calculate its nutrition, predict its taste.
 Because of kind variation of food, each food has Ingredient Detection model differently.
 For example, Pho is a popular food in Vietnam, and its ingredient change its nutrition a lot.

 ![IngredientDetection](https://github.com/AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/blob/master/img/IngredientDetectionFlow.jpeg)